vpandey-om/mineapy/README.rst

 =====

-You will need to have install `conda <https://docs.conda.io/projects/conda/en/latest/user-guide/install/>`_ and create an environment using python 3.7:
+You will need to install `conda <https://docs.conda.io/projects/conda/en/latest/user-guide/install/>`_ and create an environment using python 3.7:

 .. code:: bash